yzjedu/lab-11-cameron_cooper/algorithm.md

 #### Write down the list of tasks to help you think

 - Check the file input name for error
 - Read the morse code file into a dictionary
-- Organize the dictionary so the morse code is the key and the letters are the variables
 - Read morse code data from a file
 - Translate the morse code data and write it into a new file
 - Main